• 0 Posts

 Or just make electricity prices variable so that you can expect a ROI investing in your own battery (like charge your battery cheap or by solar and discharge it for bigger returns by night/bad weather)

-We have variable pricing available here, the problem there is that having ADHD I need structure in my day and week.
+We have variable pricing available here, the problem is that having ADHD I need structure in my day and week.
 Guess I lack the courage, but having to plan chores around when prices are expected to be low sounds like a complete disaster scenario for me.

 • For a lot of homes simply putting solar panels on the roof is enough to generate a lot of power for the home itself and an electrical car.